 WatAspace provides the following services:

-prediction service: water inflow forecast for the next few days or weeks based on numerical weather prediction and calibrated on historical remote sensed data.
+Prediction: index of water level forecast, valid for the next few days or weeks, based on numerical weather prediction and calibrated on historical data.

 The satellite images and meteorological observation will be collected from Copernicus and local Open Data portals respectively.
 WatAspace will be calibrated on nearby locations where historical water observations are available.
 Then, the system will be exported to the target location, by downloading historical data and creating a final hybrid monitoring and prediction model putting together the WatAspace technology with the hydrological model of Waterjade.
 On ungauged rivers, Sentinel-3 will be used to calibrate the other EO techniques, and the hydrological model will ingest the EO data that, corroborated by weather data, will be translated in hydrological variables.

 Finally, the service will be deployed via a dashboard, where the user can login and see the water data in a convenient and graphical way, or simply via APIs for a faster and easy-to-integrate manner.

 Space Added Value

 The novelty of WatAspace is the joint use of different satellite images in order to exploit the different information content about the status of a waterbody:

 Radar altimeters (e.g., Sentinel-3) provide a direct measurement of water level in rivers or reservoirs;

 Multispectral sensors (MS, e.g., Sentinel-2) provide multi-band images containing different information about the soil (e.g., presence of water-covered areas, vegetation, snow);

 Synthetic Aperture Radar (SAR, e.g., Sentinel-1) provides images in which water bodies can be easily discriminated against in dry areas.

 The joint use of the three sensors can take advantage of the pros of each one, mitigating its weak points at the same time.
 In particular, Sentinel-3 is used in its altimetry mode to detect the water level, whereas Sentinel-1 and Sentinel-2 are used to detect the presence of water, providing an estimate of the cross-section of the target.

 By using a dedicated Artificial Intelligence infrastructure, the three different data will be finally merged to obtain a robust and comprehensive dataset.